jamesbasa/jamesbasa.github.io/_pages/index.md

 Welcome!

-💻 I'm James, a full-stack software engineer with 3 years of web development experience, currently working at [Amazon One Medical](https://www.onemedical.com/) on the member-facing experience.
+💻 I'm James, a full-stack software engineer with over 3 years of web development experience, currently working at [Amazon One Medical](https://www.onemedical.com/) on the member-facing experience.

 🔱 I'm a UC San Diego alumni with a Bachelor's in Computer Engineering (class of 2021) and a minor in Music.
 Highlights of my college experience include software engineering, research, humanitarian-focused projects, and IEEE workshops—all of which helped strengthen my interpersonal and technical skills.